chaolinzhanglab/mras/README.md

 - The “Network reverse engineering” workflow takes an RPKM gene expression matrix, a PSI exon inclusion matrix, and a list of RBP names as input, inferring splicing regulatory networks and estimating RBP activity per single cell or per sample.
 Missing data values are first imputed by k-nearest neighbor.
 Then, it applies the ARACNe algorithm (Algorithm for the Reconstruction of Accurate Cellular NEtworks; Margolin et al. 2006), inferring splicing regulatory networks based on the mutual information between RBP expression and exon inclusion and returning a list of network edges (i.e. RBP regulons) with corresponding mutual information and p-values.
 Finally, it applies the VIPER algorithm (Virtual Inference of Protein activity by Enriched Regulon analysis; Alvarez et al. 2016) to estimate RBP activity for each input sample.
 In this step, the aREA algorithm (analytic Rank-based Enrichment Analysis) assesses the enrichment of regulon exons for each RBP based on weighted sums of quantile-transformed regulon exon inclusion ranks (see source literature for details).
 This workflow returns the splicing regulatory network and a matrix of estimated RBP activity values (normalized enrichment scores).

 ### Mapping and quantification
+Quantifies exon inclusion and gene expression using .fastq files an input.
 > **Note**
 Ignore this workflow and its requirements if you already have quantified gene expression and exon inclusion as tab-separated matrices and do not wish to use our tools for quantification.